raphaelfrei/power_bi-pareto_graph/README.md

 Step by Step on How to Create Pareto's Graphic with Power BI

-## 1st - Create a new table based on the main table:
+## 1st - Create a New Table based on the Main Table:
 *(This is used to create a clean-table with only the values necessary for the graph)*

 - Modeling > New Table *(Write DAX Expression)*